 - If you’re searching for a place to rent, chances are the management company or landlord will require a credit check

 - If you want to buy a home or a car, you’ll pay a substantially higher interest rate -- that is if you even qualify for a loan

 - And when you go to insure your home or car, you’ll pay more for that, too

-Fortunately, there’s a solution or a workaround for nearly every poor credit situation, but before looking at those, you first need to take a tourniquet to your current financial situation so that you don’t drain your finances or damage your credit further.
+But first, you need to take a tourniquet to your current financial situation so that you don’t drain your finances or damage your credit further.